 Another approach people are taking is to change career paths.
 These people typically already have at least a bachelor’s degree in another field.
 This field may or may not be related to IT or STEM.
 For individuals changing careers, they will require the appropriate education to do so.
 Many people choose certificate programs to gain qualifications, followed by volunteering their services or finding internships in order to gain work experience.
 It’s essential for all individuals interested in this career to pursue degrees heavily concentrated in cyber security, from computer science to business administration.

 Regardless of the way one enters the field, continued education will be critical for everyone.
-To receive promotions if you have an associate degree, it will be essential to pursue a bachelor’s degree and possibly a master’s degree, especially for those with aspirations to earn access to executive roles.
+To receive promotions, you should have at least an associate degree, although it will be essential to pursue a bachelor’s degree and possibly a master’s degree, especially for those with aspirations to earn access to executive roles.
 Specialized certifications are another excellent way to secure career advancement.
 And it’s always a good idea to pursue higher education from programs that are endorsed by the Department of Homeland Security and the NSA as National Centers of Academic Excellence in various cyber security sectors.

 Skills and Training Needed